dnesteryuk/whisperer/README.md

 end
 ```

-It is very useful, when you need generate dynamically instances of a factory.
+It is very useful, when you need to generate dynamically instances of a factory.

 #### Inheritance in cassette builders